stormchaserroleplaying/stormchaserRPG/Talents/Rogue/Assassin/index.md

 #### **Cost:** 80 Character Points<br>**Prerequisite:** Imposter and 250 CP spent in Rogue talents
 *You become a master of instant death.*

-You may [coup de grace](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Coup/) creatures to which you are [undetected](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Detecting/#undetected), provided that you hit the creature with a melee or ranged attack roll.
+You may [coup de grace](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Coup/) as a single action.